 Maternity and women’s hospitals

-Religious charities founded ‘rescue’ homes, where unmarried mothers could give birth in the late 19th century.
+Religious charities founded ‘rescue’ homes, where unmarried mothers could give birth, in the late 19th century.
 Most married women gave birth at home.
-In 1904 the government set up seven public maternity hospitals around the country (St Helens hospitals), which provided subsidised maternity care and trained midwives.
+In 1904 the government set up seven public maternity hospitals (St Helens hospitals) around the country.
+These provided subsidised maternity care and trained midwives.

-These hospitals were run by midwives and controlled by the Health Department until the 1960s.
-Technological developments in maternity and neo-natal care were concentrated in the larger women’s hospitals.
-After the Second World War the St Helen’s hospitals were either closed or absorbed by these hospitals.
+Until the 1960s these hospitals were run by midwives and controlled by the Health Department.
+Technological developments in maternity and neonatal care were concentrated in the larger women’s hospitals.
+After the Second World War the St Helens hospitals were either closed or absorbed by these hospitals.
 St Helens Christchurch merged with Christchurch Women’s Hospital in 1968 and Wellington’s St Helens closed when a new high-tech maternity unit was completed at the city’s public hospital in 1978.
 In Auckland, the services of the local St Helens hospital were transferred to National Women’s Hospital in 1990.